The California approach to alimony awards in divorce

-Some states have begun to move away from judicial discretion in spousal support questions and toward tighter standards tending to make alimony awards lower, shorter and harder to get, especially long term or permanent.
+Some states have begun to move away from judicial discretion in spousal support questions and toward tighter standards tending to make alimony awards lower, shorter, and harder to get, especially long-term or permanent.
 But California, despite some vocal reformists, is sticking with its emphasis on judicial discretion, at least for now.

-For example, a California judge has discretion to determine the duration and amount of alimony, including the power to order ongoing payments with no termination date.
+For example, a California judge has the discretion to determine the duration and amount of alimony, including the power to order ongoing payments with no termination date.

 California weighs the standard of living of the parties during their marriage fairly heavily in the alimony equation.
 The judge must consider all of the following factors:

-- Whether each party has the earning capacity to maintain the marital standard of living, including the marketable skills of the supported party, what it would entail for that person to develop those skills or retrain to get more marketable skills or employment; and the extent to which the supported party’s earning capacity is weaker because of time spent during the marriage unemployed and engaged in “domestic duties”
+- Whether each party has the earning capacity to maintain the marital standard of living, including the marketable skills of the supported party, what it would entail for that person to develop those skills or retrain to get more marketable skills or employment, and the extent to which the supported party’s earning capacity is weaker because of time spent during the marriage unemployed and engaged in “domestic duties”